Bulk copy, delete and reassign shifts for multiple employees, a selected date range or even a particular role

 Bulk actions > Bulk delete

-Select the date or date range, and determine the staff, roles and locations it will affect, whether all of them or just a single one of each.
+Select the date or date range, and determine the employees, roles and locations it will affect, whether all of them or just a single one of each.

 As you vary the parameters the orange bar will advise the number of shifts that will be deleted by the action.
 This cannot be undone once you hit ‘Delete shifts’ so make sure you’re certain of what’s being deleted.